 UPDATE : Elink Vietnam returned my documents (19/04/2018)

-After going to Elink Vietnam´s headquarters last weekend -really mad at them- to pick up my documents despite their lies, they repeated the same statement: that I “didn´t comply with the Vietnamese law” and that “their agent” had them, as they didn´t know “anything” about my degree and TEFL certification.
+I went to Elink Vietnam’s headquarters last weekend -really mad at them, shouting and asking if they were going to literally steal my documents-.
+I wanted to pick up my documents despite their lies, but they repeated the same statement: that I “didn’t comply with the Vietnamese law” and that “their agent” had them, as they didn’t know “anything” about my degree and TEFL certification.

 I already knew there was no way to talk like normal people at Elink Vietnam, as they had decided to “penalize” me for telling everyone the truth about their dubious practices.

 Anyway, I went to the Police Station near the creepy company, together with a Vietnamese friend, to report the situation, in case they definitely wanted to steal my documents.